 VOC emissions mostly come from area sources, specifically from consumer products and outdoor paints (architectural coatings), as well as vehicle exhaust.
 The largest contributors to PM2.5 emissions are from area sources, such as commercial cooking, residential wood burning (residential fuel combustion), and paved road dust.
 PM is also emitted from mobile sources via vehicle exhaust and tire and brake wear.
 While paved road dust is also related to vehicles traveling on roads, it is considered as an area source rather than a mobile source.
 It is important to note that ambient PM2.5 concentrations in the community have decreased steadily in the past decades due to the reductions of PM2.5 precursor emissions such as NOx, SOx, and VOC.
 Ambient PM2.5 can be either formed through chemical reactions of its precursor pollutants or be emitted directly from sources.
-In the South Coast Air Basin ichluding this community, majority of ambient PM is chemically produced rather than directlydirectly emitted from sources.
+In the South Coast Air Basin including this community, majority of ambient PM is chemically produced rather than directly emitted from sources.
 Accordingly, even if PM2.5 emission has not decreased much, ambient PM2.5 concentrations have been improved substantially.
 South Coast Air Basin is close to the attainment of the U.S. EPA's ambient air quality standards for PM2.5.

 TAC emissions from point sources were compiled from the emissions reported by facilities.
 TAC emissions from area, on-road, and off-road sources were calculated using chemical speciation profiles applied to PM or TOG emissions.
-Details on the chemical speciation profiles are provided in a separate Source Attribution Methodology report.
+Details on the chemical speciation profiles are provided in a separate Source Attribution Methodology report1.
 In total, 22 air toxic pollutants were analyzed and included in this report.
 This list of air toxic pollutants is consistent with the list of TACs that facilities are required to report under the South Coast AQMD Annual Emissions Reporting (AER) program, except chlorofluorocarbons (CFCs) and ammonia were not included.
 CFCs do not have an associated air toxics cancer risk, whereas ammonia is included in the CAPs inventory because is a PM precursor.

 The contribution from point, area, on-road and off-road emission sources to TACs emissions in this community are presented in Figure 3b-2.
-Note that the emissions in the figure are weighted based on the air toxics cancer risk of each TAC relative to diesel PM (DPM).
-For example, Cr6+ has an approximately 464 times higher air toxics cancer risk than DPM per unit weight.
-Thus, Cr6+ emissions are multiplied by 464 to estimate the air toxics cancer-risk-weighted emissions of Cr6+.
-The units in the air toxics cancer risk-weighted DPM-equivalent emissions are expressed in pounds per year (lbs/year).
-This weighting approach enables a comparison of the contribution of each TAC to overall air toxics cancer risk using a consistent scale.
-Cancer risk factors are calculated using cancer potency and basin-average inhalation rates.
-Since the cancer-risk weighted factors are relative to the DPM risk factor, relative weighting factors using cancer risk should be equivalent to weighting factors calculated using cancer potency.
-However, due to precision and rounding errors, weighting factors using cancer risk might not be identical to the weighting factors calculated using cancer potency for some TACs.
-Figure 3b-2 indicates that DPM is the largest contributor to the overall air toxics cancer risk in the community, followed by hexavalent chromium, 1,3-butadiene, and benzene.
+Note that the emissions in the figure are weighted based on the toxicity (hereafter referred to as toxicity-weighted emissions) of each TAC relative to diesel PM (DPM).
+For example, Cr6+ has an approximately 464 times higher cancer toxicity than DPM per unit weight.
+Thus, Cr6+ emissions are multiplied by 464 to estimate the toxicity-weighted emissions of Cr6+.
+The units for the toxicity-weighted DPM-equivalent emissions are expressed in pounds per year (lbs/year).
+This weighting approach enables a comparison of the contribution of each TAC to overall cancer risk using a consistent, toxicity-weighted scale.
+The toxicity factors are calculated using cancer potency and basin-average inhalation rates.
+Since the toxicity-weighted factors are relative to DPM, relative weighting factors using toxicity should be equivalent to weighting factors calculated using cancer potency.
+However, due to precision and rounding errors, weighting factors using toxicity might not be identical to the weighting factors calculated using cancer potency for some TACs.
+Figure 3b-2 indicates that DPM is the largest contributor to the overall cancer risk in the community, followed by hexavalent chromium, 1,3-butadiene, and benzene.
 Figure 3b-2 also indicates the major source categories from which the major TACs originate.
 Most of the DPM is emitted from mobile sources.
 A significant portion of Cr6+ is emitted from on-road mobile sources, mostly from brake wear.
-A detailed emission inventory by major source categories is provided in the Appendix 3b.
+A detailed emission inventory by major source categories is provided in Appendix 3b.